grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 To allow for secure communication, Grafana Mimir supports TLS between its components.
 This topic describes the process you use to set up TLS.

-### Generation of certs to configure TLS
+### Generation of certificates to configure TLS

 To establish secure inter-component communication in Grafana Mimir with TLS, you must generate certificates using a certificate authority (CA).
 The CA should be private to the organization because certificates signed by the CA will have permissions to communicate with the cluster.

 > **Note**: The generated certficates are valid for 100,000 days.
 You can change the duration by adjusting the `-days` option in the command.
 We recommended that you replace the certificates every two years.

-The following script generates self-signed certs for the cluster.
+The following script generates self-signed certificates for the cluster.
 The script generates keys `client.key`, `server.key` and certificates `client.crt`, `server.crt` for both the client and server.
 The script generates the CA cert as `root.crt`.